Ronald McCuaig: Career

 Ronald McCuaig began writing for radio in 1927, hired by 2BL as a writer, his principal task being to write a piece of light verse for the evening program.
 He worked for Wireless Weekly throughout the following decade.
 During World War II he worked for the ABC and for Smith's Weekly.
 After the War he wrote for the Sydney Morning Herald.

-Peter Kirkpatrick in "Thus Quod McCuaig" in Southerly 1991 recounts "McCuaig's earliest collection of verse, Vaudeville, was written in an astonishing two months at the end of 1933.
+Peter Kirkpatrick, in "Thus Quod McCuaig" (Southerly, 1991) writes that "McCuaig's earliest collection of verse, Vaudeville, was written in an astonishing two months at the end of 1933.
 The sexual candour of many of these poems of urban life meant they were unacceptable to the conservative literary journals and presses, so after four years of trying to find a publisher the author decided to publish them himself.
 Seven printers refused to touch the job, though, fearing prosecution."
 The book finally appeared in 1938.

 Kenneth Slessor, writing for Smith's Weekly, called Vaudeville "the most remarkable book of Australian poetry published this year."
 Douglas Stewart described McCuaig's work as both astonishing and outrageous.
 Peter Kirkpatrick described McCuaig as "one of Australia's finest lyric poets."

-McCuaig's published poetry includes Vaudeville (1938), which contains the best of his modernist work, The Wanton Goldfish (1941), and the collections Quod Ronald McCuaig (1946), The Ballad of Bloodthirsty Bessie (1961) and Selected Poems (1992) which contained his later works previously published as Scenes from Childhood and Holiday Farm.
+McCuaig's published poetry includes Vaudeville (1938), which contains his early modernist work, The Wanton Goldfish (1941), and the collections Quod Ronald McCuaig (1946), The Ballad of Bloodthirsty Bessie (1961) and Selected Poems (1992) which contained his later works previously published as Scenes from Childhood and Holiday Farm.
 His poems were widely anthologised.
-He also wrote short stories and essays (Tales Out of Bed, 1944) and Australia and the Arts (1972), as well as two children's books Gangles (1972) and Tobolino and the amazing football boots (1974).
+He also wrote short stories and essays – Tales Out of Bed (1944) and Australia and the Arts (1972) – as well as two children's books Gangles (1972) and Tobolino and the Amazing Football Boots (1974).
 Fresi fantastika (1975) was a Norwegian version of Gangles.